trogers-twilio/plugin-external-conference-warm-transfer/README.md

 ### More Info
 Feel free to reference our [Twilio Function](https://www.twilio.com/docs/runtime/functions) documentation for more details on Functions and how they work.

----
-### **BETA NOTICE**

->Twilio Functions is currently available as a beta release.
-Some features are not yet implemented and others may be changed before the product is declared as Generally Available.
-Beta products are not covered by a Twilio SLA.

-See [this article for more information](https://support.twilio.com/hc/en-us/articles/115002413087-Twilio-Beta-product-support?_ga=2.26835069.1957551946.1560788968-58383505.1547509695) on beta product support.

----
 ## Flex Plugin

 ### Setup